simonrydder/dataprojekt/python/Dash_app/Readme.txt

 Dataloading.py --> File containing cleaned datasets etc. ready for import.

-assets folder --> Contains a css script to set the style of some parts of the dashboard Furthermore it contains all images used in the dashboard.
+assets folder --> Contains a css script to set the style of some parts of the dashboard.
+Furthermore it contains all images used in the dashboard.

-pages folder --> contains a .py file for each tab in the dashboard. the .py file is responsible for setting the layout for the tab and all callbacks associated with the tab
+pages folder --> contains a .py file for each tab in the dashboard.
+The .py file is responsible for setting the layout for the tab and all callbacks associated with the tab